afikri/tailwind-nextjs-starter-blog/data/blog/prompting/exploring-the-importance-of-prompt-engineering-for-optimizing-language-models.md

 ```

 **Rule #6** - Be specific.
 Omit needless words.<br/>
-❌ ChatGPT, write a sales page for my company selling sand in xxxxx
+❌ ChatGPT, write a sales page for my company selling sand in
 the desert, please write only few sentences, nothing long and complex. <br/>

 ✔️ Write a 5-sentence sales page, sell sand in the desert.